terjirapat/dev_rag/README.md

      ```

 5. **Answer Generation**
-   - The LLM (e.g., Llama 3, Mistral, GPT, or Gemma) generates a grounded response using the provided context.
+   - The LLM (Llama 3.2) generates a grounded response using the provided context.

 ---